Forgetting our forefathers

 FAYETTEVILLE, Ark.
-(KFTA) — Many people are off on President’s Day, but do they actually know the forefathers of the United States?
+(KNWA) — Many people are off on President’s Day, but do they actually know the forefathers of the United States?

 Who is this? (shows a picture of Andrew Jackson)